Three assailants kill 6 in London 'terror' attack - Nigeria Today

 “We believe that six people have died in addition to the three attackers shot dead by police,” Rowley said.

-More than 30 casualties were rushed to hospitals in the area, according to the London Ambulance Service.
+Some 48 casualties were rushed to hospitals in the area, according to the London Ambulance Service.
+The injured included a British Transport Police officer who was one of the first responders on the scene and was stabbed in the face and leg.

 The attack came just five days ahead of a general election and just minutes after the end of the Champions League final between Real Madrid and Juventus in an area teeming with bars where many fans were watching the football on television.